Generic selectors

 Where to Buy

-Red hook silver dollars are fairly common in the aquarium trade and can be found at many fish stores.
+Red hook silver dollars are fairly common in the aquarium trade and are found at many fish stores.
 They may be sold under various names including redhook myleus or redhook metynnis.
 Check these trusted sources:

 Frequently Asked Questions